andresfgrande/Denergy-link/api-denergy-server/README.md

-# Denergry API Server Documentation
+# Denergy-Link API Server Documentation

 This documentation provides an overview of the endpoints provided by our API.